-UFC 3-560-01 24 July 2017 Change 2, 31 October 2019 1-5 ELECTRICAL SYSTEM MAINTENANCE AND TESTING.
+1-5 ELECTRICAL SYSTEM MAINTENANCE AND TESTING.

-NFPA 70E addresses the role of electrical system maintenance and testing as part of an electrical safety program.
-NFPA 70E-2018 Article 110.1 (C) states, "The electrical safety program shall include elements that consider condition of maintenance of electrical equipment and systems."
-NFPA 70E-2018 Article 205.3 states, "Electrical equipment shall be maintained in accordance with manufacturers' instructions or industry consensus standards to reduce the risk associated with failure.
+NFPA 70E addresses the role of electrical system maintenance and testing as part of an electrical safety program. \3\ NFPA 70E-2021, Article 110.5 I, states, "The electrical safety program shall include elements that consider condition of maintenance of electrical equipment and systems."
+NFPA 70E-2021, Article 205.3, states, "Electrical equipment shall be maintained in accordance with manufacturers' instructions or industry consensus standards to reduce the risk associated with failure.
 The equipment owner or the owner's designated representative shall be responsible for maintenance of the electrical equipment and documentation."
+I3I

-An electrical safety program does not comply with NFPA 70E if it fails to perform maintenance and testing of electrical equipment in accordance with established industry standards or manufacturer's recommendations.
-Apply ANSI/NETA MTS or NFPA 70B for the maintenance and testing of electrical system equipment, \1and for additional guidance, reference \2TM 5-683/NAVFAC MO 116/AFJMAN 32-1083, Facility Engineering Electrical Interior Facilities.
+An electrical safety program does not comply with NFPA 70E if it fails to perform maintenance and testing of electrical equipment in accordance with established industry standards or manufacturer's recommendations. \3\ Apply ANSI/NETA MTS, NFPA 70B or maintenance programs that are based on these standards to the greatest extent possible or NFPA 70B for the maintenance and testing of electrical system equipment, \1\ and for additional guidance, reference \2\ TM 5-683/NAVFAC MO 116/AFJMAN 32-1083, Facility Engineering Electrical Interior Facilities. /2/ 11/ /3/